 The person with DAS will first scan their MagicBand, card, or phone, and then the rest of the members in the party will follow.

-We are still waiting for the accessibility details for Cosmic Rewind, but the attraction should be fully accessible and available to guests driving an ECV, scooter, or in a wheelchair.
-Usually, you can take these devices with you into the queue and a cast member will direct you the rest of the way.
+The attraction is fully accessible and available to guests driving an ECV, scooter, or in a wheelchair.
+You can take these devices with you into the queue and a cast member will direct you the rest of the way.

-One thing to keep in mind is by using DAS and the Lightning Lane, you will miss some of the regular queue, which often holds some of the coolest details.
+One thing to keep in mind is by using DAS and the Lightning Lane, you will miss some of the regular queue, which has some of the coolest details, including a whole display of Xandar, and many funny moments from the Guardians.
 This however is the tradeoff you need to make if you want to use DAS.

 How Long Will Disney Use Virtual Queue for Guardians of the Galaxy: Cosmic Rewind?